+Condition (\ref{eq:g_evt_bnd}) implies that $\theta\leq0$ in (\ref{eq:logq_in_PI_explic}) and therefore, that $q$ is of bounded increase (see \citet{Bingham}, Section 2.1); \emph{vice versa}, bounded increase of $q$ implies (\ref{eq:g_evt_bnd}) by (\ref{eq:logq_in_PI_explic}).
+If (\ref{eq:g_evt_bnd}) holds, then (\ref{eq:conv_ql_rr_log}) and (\ref{eq:conv_ql_rr}) remain valid when $g(y)$ is replaced by $1$.
+Furthermore, $q(y)g(y)$ in (\ref{eq:conv_ql_rr}) can be replaced by $q(y\xi)-q(y)$ for any $\xi\in(0,\infty)\setminus\{1\}$; see Subsection \ref{sub:notes_Remark}.
+Furthermore, if $q(\infty)<\infty$, then we may also replace $q(y)g(y)$ in (\ref{eq:conv_ql_rr}) by $q(\infty)-q(y\eta)$ for any $\eta>0$; see Subsection \ref{sub:notes_Remark}. \end{remark} The normalisation of the quantile approximation error in (\ref{eq:conv_ql_rr_log}) is model-dependent.
+Whether (\ref{eq:conv_ql_rr}) is applicable, and which model-independent normalisations may be substituted for $g$ in (\ref{eq:conv_ql_rr_log}) and (\ref{eq:conv_ql_rr}), depends on tail weight: \emph{i.e.}, on whether $q$ is of bounded increase; see Remark \ref{rem:R1}.
+As an alternative, the error in a quantile approximation may be expressed in terms of a mismatch between the probabilities of exceedance of the quantile and of its approximation.
+As we will see shortly, this can be done in such a way that a single model-independent notion of convergence holds if $\log q\in ERV$.

-In fact, there may be better reasons for considering probability-based quantile approximation and estimation errors.
-For example, in the context of applications in structural reliability analysis and safety engineering (\textit{e.g.} flood protection, tall buildings, bridges, offshore structures, etc.), the required overall safety level constrains a design; usually, it takes the form of a maximum tolerated failure rate, fixed in legislation or in rules issued by regulators or classification societies.
-Within such a context, errors in estimates of load quantiles are often viewed in terms of equivalent errors in frequency of exceedance.
+There may also be other reasons for considering probability-based quantile approximation and estimation errors.
+For example, in the context of structural reliability analysis and safety engineering (\textit{e.g.} flood protection, tall buildings, bridges, offshore structures, etc.), the required overall safety level constrains a design; usually, it takes the form of a maximum tolerated failure rate, fixed in legislation or in rules issued by regulators or classification societies.
+Within this context, errors in estimates of load quantiles are often viewed in terms of equivalent errors in frequency of exceedance.